Magikcraft/magik-scriptcraft-localhost/README.md

 Feel free to fork this repo.
 If you make something cool, we'd love to check it out.
 Here is the process:

-* Fork the develop branch - https://github.com/triyuga/magik-scriptcraft-localhost/tree/develop
+* Fork the develop branch https://github.com/Magikcraft/magik-scriptcraft-localhost/tree/develop
 * Make your changes/additions
 * Make a Pull Request.

 Also, you can always email me to chat more: tim@magikcraft.io

-## Git Helper scripts
+## Git helper scripts

 We added a couple of git helper scripts, to help localhost dev: